 What Are Antibiotics

 Antibiotics are drugs specifically tailored for combating bacterial infections in humans and animals.
 It works by either killing these bacteria or blocking their multiplication, hence in high demand through modern medicine.
-When asking what are antibiotics, it's important to recognize that they come in various forms, including pills, injections, and topical applications.
+When asking what antibiotics are, it's important to recognize that they come in various forms, including pills, injections, and topical applications.

-• It is essential to know what are antibiotics and to use them responsibly to prevent antibiotic resistance, which can make future infections harder to treat.
+It is essential to know about antibiotics and to use them responsibly to prevent antibiotic resistance, which can make future infections harder to treat.

 Antibiotics examples include a wide range of medications that are used to treat bacterial infections effectively.
 Antibiotics are crucial medications used to treat bacterial infections and some parasitic diseases.
 They function by either killing bacteria or inhibiting their growth, making them essential in modern medicine.
 Below is a table listing various antibiotics names along with their classifications and common uses.